zhaoyiran924/Probe-Sampling/README.md

 ### Draft Model

-The address of the draft model is specified in `experiments/main.py`; replace `/DIR` with the directory path where the model is stored.
-Additionally, the GPU on which the model is placed is determined by the setting `params_small.devices`.
+The location of the draft model is defined in `./experiments/main.py`; replace `/DIR` with the directory path where the model is stored.
+Additionally, the GPU on which the draft model is placed is determined by the setting `params_small.devices`.

 ```python
 params_small.model_paths = ["/DIR/GPT2"]